Sick of dealing with painfully slow, unreliable internet when you’re on the road? You’re not the only one.

 Switch from Wireless to Wired

 Moving to a wired network gets rid of that problem.
-If your laptop has a network socket built in, and there’s an Ethernet port in your room (they look similar to phone sockets, but a little larger), try to borrow a cable and connect it up.
-If you find yourself doing this regularly, pick up a short Ethernet cable and throw it in your bag when travelling.
+If your laptop has a network socket and there’s an Ethernet port in your room (they look similar to phone sockets, but a little larger), try to borrow a cable and connect it up.
+If you find yourself doing this regularly, pick up a short Ethernet cable and throw it in your suitcase.

 If your laptop doesn’t have a network socket (many non-business laptops don’t these days), don’t despair — you can add one with a little USB accessory like this.
-Some travel routers, including the Hootoo mentioned above, can also turn a wired connection into a dedicated wireless one, just for you, that works with phones and tablets as well.
+Some travel routers, including the RavPower FileHub mentioned above, can also turn a wired connection into a private wireless one that works with phones and tablets as well.

 Plug Your Laptop In